Option 1 – 8 teams or more

 Change in junior eligiblity

-Curling Canada has announce a change in the eligibility requirements for the Canadian junior championships.
+Curling Canada has announced a change in the eligibility requirements for the Canadian junior championships.
 These changes are effective as of 2021.
 There will be a four-year transition period as described in this summary of the changes.